 The problem with this way of thinking, however, is that just like all of your other appliances, your furnace has a life expectancy, and it isn’t forever.
 When your heater, furnace, or boiler is on its way out and has one foot in the mechanical grave, there are a few ways you can tell.
 Paying attention to these red flags are important.
 Failing to do so can mean that your furnace dies at a time that is most inconvenient, leaving you in the literal cold and paying extra for emergency installation.

-In today’s blog from the furnace service team at JDL HVAC Services, we’ll provide 6 examples of the most common red flags you can expect to see when your Laurel home’s furnace is on its way out.
+In today’s blog from the furnace service team at JDL HVAC Services of Odenton, we’ll provide 6 examples of the most common red flags you can expect to see when your home’s furnace is on its way out.
 If you have a furnace you’re concerned about, or you simply want to schedule an inspection, get in touch with our experienced HVAC services team today for honest, reliable service.

-As we said before, your furnace has a life expectancy, and for most furnaces on the market, that is somewhere around the 13-15 year mark.
+As we said before, your furnace has a life expectancy, and for most furnaces on the market, that is somewhere around the 13 to 15 year mark.
 Sure, we’ve worked on furnaces that are clocking their 19th or 20th trip around the sun, but these machines require more repairs and servicing than is probably worth it, and they could fail any day.

 Once your furnace officially becomes a teenager — that’s 13 years old — you need to start paying very close attention to its performance.
 Chances are good that you only have a couple of years left.